The 2025 AES Europe Student Recording Competition

 Violation of these rules will result in disqualification.
 Late entries will not be accepted under any circumstances.

 Once an entry is submitted to an AES Student Recording Competition, it is disqualified from future competitions.
-This also means submitting additional songs from the same album, scenes from a movie, or any additional material from a whole and complete project is prohibited.
+This also means submitting additional songs from the same album, scenes from the same movie, or any additional material from a whole and complete project is prohibited.

 • Performance Setting: Recordings can be made with or without an audience, emphasizing the natural acoustic character of the venue.